belljames/bug.n.simplified/README.md

   space occupied by the Microsoft Windows Taskbar and the title bar for every single window and replacing all with a single slim status bar (-- but bug.n is not a shell replacement)~
+  Don't bother de-decorating windows.
+So many Win10 apps are themed and have exceptions to the rule that it's better to keep the decorator.
 * Show window management information in the status bar: ~active window title~, active layout, overview of the views used
-* ~Show system information in the status bar: time and date, CPU and memory usage, disk and network load, battery and volume level~
+* ~Show system information in the status bar: time and date, CPU and memory usage, disk and network load, battery and volume level~ Very cool, but I don't use these so I've removed the overhead.
 * Store your settings, i. e. which windows and layout were set on a specific view
 * Support multiple monitors